denoflionsx/Mupen64Plus-Script/README.md

 If you have just pulled/downloaded the package from git you will be missing some dependancies.
-These can aquired by running 'npm run install' before running the commands above.
+These can aquired by running 'npm install' before running the commands above.

 ### DISCLAIMER: